SaliuA/Tasty-Bytes-Web-Traffic-Prediction/README.md

 # Tasty Bytes Web Traffic Analysis
 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)

-# 1. Introduction
+# Introduction:

-In the contemporary landscape of data-centric business strategies, companies are increasingly leveraging analytical insights to enhance their operational efficiency and drive financial growth.
-This report aims to conduct a comprehensive analysis of user-generated data from the Tasty Bytes website.
-Our primary objective is to unearth pivotal trends in user engagement with the site's recipe content and identify the recipes that contribute to increased website traffic.
+In today's data-driven business environment, companies strive to leverage analytical insights to improve operational efficiency and drive financial growth.
+The Tasty Bytes website, a popular platform for sharing and discovering recipes, generates a significant amount of user-generated data.
+To enhance user engagement and increase website traffic, it is imperative to understand how users interact with the site's content.

-### Objectives of This Analysis:

-- Develop a predictive model to ascertain which recipes are likely to attract high traffic.
-- Achieve a prediction accuracy rate of at least 80% for identifying high-traffic recipes.
+### Problem Statement:
+Despite the availability of rich user interaction data, Tasty Bytes lacks a clear understanding of which specific factors drive user engagement and contribute to increased website traffic.
+This lack of insight hinders the ability to optimise content strategy and improve user retention.

+### Objective:
+The main goal of this project is to utilize data science methods to examine data from the Tasty Bytes website.
+Our aim is to spot key patterns in user interactions and pinpoint the most favored recipes.
+This will help us generate practical insights to enhance content and create a predictive model that can accurately identify high-traffic recipes with at least an 80% success rate.

 ### Data Sources:

-For this endeavor, we will extract data directly from the Tasty Bytes website.
+For this endeavour, we will extract data directly from the Tasty Bytes website.
 The dataset encompasses a variety of metrics, including recipe details, nutritional content (calories, carbohydrates, sugar, protein), culinary category, number of servings, and the high-traffic designation for each recipe.

 ### GitHub Project Repository :
 * [Tasty Bytes web traffic Analysis](https://github.com/SaliuA/ShopSmart_Customer_analysis)